Skip to main content

 Diverse investment approach

-Our investments in natural capital range from large-scale investments in specialised funds, notably across the cropping and livestock sectors, to providing discounted finance for smaller-scale energy efficiency and renewable energy improvements in agriculture production.
+Our investments in natural capital range from large-scale investments in specialised funds, notably across the cropping and livestock sectors, to providing discounted finance for on-farm emissions reduction activities and renewable energy improvements.
 Increasingly, the CEFC is focusing on carbon offset, carbon sequestration and soil carbon opportunities in the agriculture sector.

 As Australian corporates pursue their abatement targets, credible offsets from eligible land use activities will be required to address unavoidable emissions, providing important new opportunities for sustainably-focused agricultural activities.
 The CEFC role in convening capital and establishing and promoting best practice is critical to this fragmented sector.